swcarpentry/git-novice/_episodes/13-hosting.md

 >
 > Sharing is the ideal for science,
 > but many institutions place restrictions on sharing,
-> for example to protect potentially patentable intellectual property.
+> for example, to protect potentially patentable intellectual property.
 > If you encounter such restrictions,
 > it can be productive to inquire about the underlying motivations and
 > either to request an exception for a specific project or domain,